emacs-mirror/emacs/mps/manual/source/code-index.rst

 ------------

 These files implement the supported :term:`pool classes`.
-Some of these (MFS, MV) are used internally by the MPS; the others are available for :term:`client programs` only.
+Some of these (MFS, MVFF) are used internally by the MPS; the others are available for :term:`client programs` only.
 See :ref:`pool`.

 ===========  ==================================================================